1024inc/engineering-blog/eng-paths/software_engineer_1.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Uses pairing sessions and asks questions to learn about our codebase, product, and best practices
+- Uses pairing sessions and asks questions to learn about our codebase, product, and best practices.
-- Accepts guidance on grooming small tasks
+- Accepts guidance on grooming small tasks.
-- Delivers small PRs to maintain a short feedback loop
+- Delivers small PRs to maintain a short feedback loop.
-- Observes technical discussions and learns how to tackle technical problems
+- Observes technical discussions and learns how to tackle technical problems.

 </td></tr>
 <tr><td>